-The Dietetic Internship Program (DI) is an 11-month graduate certificate program that begins in mid-August and finishes in June and provides students with the supervised practice experience needed to fulfill the competencies for dietitians established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The Dietetic Internship Program (DI) is a full-time 11-month graduate certificate program that begins in mid-August and finishes in June and provides students with the supervised practice experience needed to fulfill the competencies for dietitians established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
 We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.

 Program Goals and Objectives

 - Over a five-year period, 90% of students enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.

 - Over a five-year period, 75% of students enrolled in the combined MS/DI program will complete the program within 36 months, which is 150% of the program duration.

 - 90% of graduates will pass the national Registration Examination for Dietitians on initial attempt.

 - 75% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience, and responsibility.